-As seen froi n space Extension: What char nges over time would you like to see monitored in your community?
-Inder the gro und Extension: Does your community have a borehole or frost tube, or a permafrost cellar?
-Describe how it t is use
+As seen from space Extension: What shanges ever time would you like to see monitored in your community?
+Extension: What changes over time would you like to see monitored in your community?
+Under the ground Vilder the ground Extension: Does your community have a borehole or frost tube, or a permafrost cellar?
+Describe how it is used.

-NAME: IN MY OWN BACK YARD
+NAME: \\\\\\ IN MY OWN BACK YARD